 So I guess one of the big questions are.
 Do all relationships have a bitter end?
 Or will all employees quit their jobs out of boredom and familiarity?
 Or will every student still continue to cheat on their exams?
 Or should consider letting go of someone you love just because you got tired?

 The answer is NO!
 Why?
 Because everyone can escape and overcome the curse of familiarity.

 How To Overcome The Curse Of Familiarity?

 In business and work: Approach it with a new mindset.
 Do your work with a whole new attitude and don’t be afraid to experiment.
-If you want to try new things on work or on your business, then go!
-Don’t be afraid of failure, because its normal.
-What’s important is you broke the “pattern”, your broke the familiarity.
+If you want to try new things at work or in your business, then go!
+Don’t be afraid of failure, because it’s normal.
+What’s important is you broke the “pattern”, you broke the familiarity.

-There are multiple way to engage in life, what really matters is that you don’t only stick to one approach for the rest of your life, because it will always lead to familiarity, and that will kill the excitement, the purpose, the will to do what you have to do.
-And it will push you to letting go someone you love even though he/she is a good thing in your life.
+There are multiple ways to engage in life, what really matters is that you don’t only stick to one approach for the rest of your life, because it will always lead to familiarity, and that will kill the excitement, the purpose, the will to do what you have to do.
+And it will persuade you to accept the fact that letting go of someone you love even though he/she is a good thing in your life is better for you.

 Some things happen unexpectedly, and that breaks the “familiarity pattern”.
 But, don’t wait for that chance, don’t wait for the moment that might never come.
 Become the change.
 Take control of your life and rid yourself of the curse of familiarity.
 And only let go of the things that are dragging you down.
 Hang tight to the ones that are bringing you up, every day.